TrevStoke/Trainex/docs/preliminary_specification.md

 Trainex will be a software tool for recording, managing and presenting information related to T&C employees' training histories.

-During a period of training undertaken by a 'trainee' employee, a designated mentor will provide regular assessments of the trainee's level of proficiency in areas related to that training, and the details of such assessments will be recorded using Trainex.
+During a period of training undertaken by a 'trainee' employee, a 'mentor' will provide regular assessments of the trainee's level of proficiency in areas related to that training, and the details of such assessments will be recorded (either by, or with the authorisation of, a 'supervisor') using Trainex.

-Via Trainex, a user will be able to browse and search the assessment histories of trainees via a web-based interface.
-If appropriate, Trainex will also provide a means to establish which trainees are due (or overdue) for retraining.
+A Trainex user will be able to browse and search the assessment histories of trainees via a web-based interface.
+Trainex will also provide a means to establish which trainees are due (or overdue) for retraining.

 ##	The Structure of Training

-During an employee's period of service at T&C, they may be exposed to a number of training 'plans'.
-An employee who is subject to training--a 'trainee'--may be assigned to multiple training plans simultaneously.
-Typically, each training plan will take place over an indefinite period, during which the trainee will practise and develop a number of skills under the guidance of one or more mentors.
+During an employee's period of service at T&C, they may be exposed to a number of 'training plans'.
+An employee who is, has been, or will be subject to training--a 'trainee'--may be assigned to multiple training plans simultaneously.
+Typically, each training plan will take place over an indefinite period, during which the trainee will practise and develop a number of 'skills' under the guidance of one or more 'mentors'.
 Training plans are designed both to allow a trainee to gain experience in the assigned skills, and to allow the mentor(s) to regularly assess the trainee's progress during the period.

-Skills are always deemed to be specific to a plan, but to assist with associating generic skills to a plan, a selection of such common skills, such as 'observing all health and safety procedures' or 'attitude to work', will be available when setting up a plan.
+Each skills is specific to a single plan, but to assist with associating generic skills to a plan, a selection of 'common skills' (such as 'observing all health and safety procedures' or 'attitude to work') will be available when setting up a plan.

 Normally, a trainee will only complete a training plan when they have either achieved the desired standard of proficiency in all of the associated skills, or when it has been established that they will be unable to achieve the required standard in one or more of those skills.

-During a training plan, a trainee's mentors will submit regular assessments (one assigned mentor per assessment) to a supervisor (assuming that the mentor and the supervisor aren't the same person, which they may be).
+During a training plan, a trainee's mentors will submit regular assessments (one assigned mentor per assessment) to a 'supervisor' (assuming that the mentor and the supervisor aren't the same person, which they may be).
 The supervisor will arrange for the entry of assessments into the Trainex system.
 Additionally, if appropriate, the supervisor will authorise the trainee's completion of their current training plan, and potentially arrange for their progression onto another training plan.

 ##	Assessments

 Each training plan will have its own assessment, containing details of the skills to be graded for that plan.
 The assessment will be submitted one or more times for each trainee, typically at regular intervals, while they are undertaking the associated plan.

-Assessment grades are presented as a grid of check-boxes with the following values.
-The meaning for each grade is also included below:
+Assessment grades are presented as a grid of check-boxes with the following values (the meaning for each grade is also included below):

 -	A: The trainee needs no further training on the associated skill at this time, and is suitably proficient to perform the skill unsupervised at a customer site.
 -	B: The trainee is demonstrating an increasing ability in this skill, and with further training should become proficient in due course.
 -	C: The trainee is experiencing considerable difficulty in grasping this skill, and further consideration should be given to their suitability to proceed at all.
 -	Z: The trainee's proficiency in this skill was not assessed.

 In addition to the grades, each assessment also permits the entry of a 'general note' (free text) for optionally providing additional thoughts on the trainee and their progress through the associated training plan.
-This would be intended for comments provided by either the mentor and/or the supervisor.
+This would be intended for entering comments provided by either the mentor and/or the supervisor.

 Normally, an assessment where all grades are recorded as 'A' (or perhaps 'Z' where applicable?) will mark the successful completion of the corresponding training plan by the trainee.
 However, for maximum flexibility, each assessment submission will require a 'completion status' selection so that a supervisor must explicitly choose between 'incomplete,' 'complete, passed' and 'complete, failed' for the trainee.
-This allows plans to be marked as complete (or not yet complete) under special circumstances where completion (or no completion) would be the typical case.
+This allows plans to be marked as complete (or not yet complete) under special circumstances where non-completion (or completion) would be the typical case.
 It also allows for the (hopefully exceptional) case where a trainee has specifically failed (as opposed to not yet passed).

 #	Trainex Technical Notes